 Meeting events and registration on site will begin in the early afternoon of Monday May 7th, with the closing banquet being held at the Yellowbelly Brew Pub (http://www.yellowbellybrewery.com) on famous George Street in downtown St. John’s on the evening of May 10th.

 The LOC has worked with the CSZ’s various sections and the CSZ Council to develop a stimulating and enjoyable programme for the meeting.
-A draft (preliminary) programme can be viewed using this link.
-It will be updated regularly, and more details will be added, as the meeting approaches.
+The Programme and Abstract Book are now available as downloadable PDFs.

 Keynote / Plenary Lectures: